Bank of Georgia Group (OTCMKTS:BDGSF) Reaches New 12-Month High at $18.95

-Bank of Georgia Group PLC (OTCMKTS:BDGSF) shares hit a new 52-week high on Wednesday .
-The company traded as high as $18.95 and last traded at $18.95, with a volume of 0 shares traded.
+Bank of Georgia Group PLC (OTCMKTS:BDGSF)’s share price hit a new 52-week high on Tuesday .
+The company traded as high as $18.95 and last traded at $18.95, with a volume of 0 shares trading hands.
 The stock had previously closed at $18.95.

-Separately, Peel Hunt raised shares of Bank of Georgia Group to a “buy” rating in a research report on Tuesday, August 24th.
+Separately, Peel Hunt raised shares of Bank of Georgia Group to a “buy” rating in a research note on Tuesday, August 24th.

 Bank of Georgia Group Plc is a holding company, which engages in the provision of banking and wealth management services.
 It operates through the following business segments: Retail Banking, Corporate Investment Banking, and BNB.
 The Retail Banking segment provides consumer loans, mortgage loans, overdrafts, credit cards and other credit facilities, funds transfer, and settlement services.